 Shetland sheepdogs are Spitz type dogs that originated in the Shetland Islands of the North Sea.
 Farmers in this region used these dogs to herd sheep and ponies.
-Lovingly known as the Shelties, Shetland sheepdogs are famous for their beautiful looks, herding skills and friendly personalities.
+Lovingly known as Shelties, Shetland sheepdogs are famous for their beautiful looks, herding skills and friendly personalities.
 The Shetland sheepdog looks like a miniature Rough Collie, Lassie’s breed, with similar symmetrical and magnificent coats.
 The American Kennel Club registers nearly 30,000 Shelties each year, such is their popularity.
-Let us study the temperament, price and other factors you need to know when raising a Sheltie.
+Let us study their temperament and other factors you need to know when raising a Sheltie.

 Fun facts about the Shetland Sheepdog

 - The Shetland sheepdog may have originated from dogs descended in Scotland and Norway.

 - Shelties make wonderful family dogs and their tales of heroism are well known.
 A Sheltie saved the life of a boy in 1956.
 The boy had been operated upon for tonsil removal, and he started bleeding profusely at night.
 The Sheltie ran into the parents rooms and tugged on their blanket until they woke up.
 The pet’s quick thinking saved the boy’s life.

 - Walt Disney has even made a movie on a Shetland sheepdog named The Little Shepherd Dog of Catalina Island.
 It was about a lost dog rescued by a farmer.
 The dog later repays the farmer by saving the life of his horse that is going to fall off a cliff.

 - Shetland sheepdog vs. Collie – The Shetland sheepdog was actually named as the Shetland collie earlier, since it looks rather similar to Rough collies.
 But many collie breeders took objection to this name which was then changed to Shetland sheepdog in 1909.
 Collies are much larger than the more popular shelties.